sarvex/AQUARMOURY/Wraith/README.md

 In this way we can counter the holy trio of EDR detection using:

-**1) API hooking - Direct Syscalls + CIG/ACG**
+1) **API hooking - `Direct Syscalls + CIG/ACG`**
+2) **Abnormal parent-child process relationship and command-line arguments - `PPID Spoofing + Cmdline Spoofing`**
-**2) Abnormal parent-child process relationships - PPID Spoofing** **3) Logging network activity of processes - Injection into a legitimate process**
+3) **Logging network activity of processes - `Injection into a legitimate process to blend in with legitimate traffic`**

-Now of course nothing is foolproof and these features are not without flaws.
-For example: `ACG` doesn't stop a remote process's ability to allocate/modify executable pages using `VirtualAllocEx`.
+Now, of course, nothing is foolproof and just as detection isn't flawless so are the countermeasures for these detections.

+For example: `ACG` doesn't stop a remote process's ability to allocate/modify executable pages using `VirtualAllocEx/VirtualProtectEx`.
 Also, it could be [turned off](http://blog.sevagas.com/IMG/pdf/code_injection_series_part4.pdf) rather easily but EDRs usually stay away from any kinds of bypasses so that could potentially work in our favour :)

 `PPID Spoofing` can be detected too using `ETW`(More on this later in the `Detections` section).